Carreau/ipython-wiki/Dev:-GitHub-workflow.md

 * `needs-info`: issue needs more information from submitter before progress can be made
 * `type-bug`: errors are raised, or unintended behavior occurs
 * `type-enhancement`: improvements that are not bugs
-* `backport-X.Y.Z`: Any fix for this issue should be backported to the maintenance branch.
+* <del>backport-X.Y.Z: Any fix for this issue should be backported to the maintenance branch.<del> backports are expressed with milestones, starting with 2.1.
 * `prio-foo`: a priority level for ranking issues - nonessential, but prio-high/low are useful for explicitly promoting/demoting issues, particularly when nearing release.
 * `ClosedPR`: This issue is a reminder for a PR that was closed for going stale.
 * `quickfix`: Obvious or easy fixes.

 All confirmed issues should at least have a `type-foo` label, and be marked with any affected components (e.g `parallel`, `qtconsole`, `htmlnotebook`), or particular sources of error (e.g. `py3k` or `unicode`).

-The `doc` and `quickfix` labels are the best places for new contributors to start.
+The `quickfix` label is probably the best place for new contributors to start.

 ## Pull Requests